Abdul Hadi Abdul Hamid

-Abdul Hadi bin Abdul Hamid @ Hamid (born 25 February 1987, Kuala Kedah) is a Malaysian footballer who last plays for Kedah as a goalkeeper.
+Abdul Hadi bin Abdul Hamid (born 25 February 1987 in Kuala Kedah) is a Malaysian former professional footballer.

 Club career

 Hadi, who is a football silver medalist of SUKMA 2006 has been promoted to the senior squad after Kedah coach Azraai Khor brought him in as backup for current number one goalkeeper Helmi Eliza.
 Azraai was forced to bring another goalkeeper after Megat Amir Faisal Al Khalidi Ibrahim left the club to join Selangor.
 He also a former member of Malaysia U-20 squad in 2005 until 2006.

 A long time admirer of Superman character made his first team debut for Kedah in a Malaysia Super League match against Perak on 3 January 2007 after Helmi Eliza has been sent off which Kedah won the match with 4–3 result at their own ground, Darulaman Stadium.

 Kedah FA Coaching Career

 On 28 November 2019, following his retirement on football career, Hadi due to joining Kedah FA coaching team management and he was appointed as assistant goalkeeping coach for 2020 Malaysia Super League seasons.